Explore 25+ Best Rooftop Bars DC for Amazing Views

 More info: hamptoninn3.hilton.com

 Located on the top of the Hampton Inn & Suites D.C.
 Navy Yard, this rooftop bar looks directly out onto the Washington Nationals stadium.
-Guests can watch Nationals games from the rooftop bar all without having to buy a ticket or leaving the hotel.
-What could be better than that?
+Guests can watch Nationals games from the rooftop without ever leaving the hotel—or buying a ticket.
+With unbeatable views and a prime Navy Yard location, what could be better than that?

-The bar features ballpark-style foods such as hot dogs, burgers, pretzels and, of course, cold beers.
+The bar features ballpark-style foods such as hot dogs, burgers, pretzels, and, of course, cold beers—perfect for a laid-back night out in Washington DC.

 Takoda